 As with stains on washable fabrics, try your best to treat the Easter Egg dye stain on carpets as soon as possible.

 Use a dry, white paper towel to blot up as much of the liquid as possible.
 Blot from out outside edges toward the center to prevent spreading the stain any larger.

-When no more dye transfers to the paper towel, Mix just one fourth teaspoon of dishwashing liquid (not laundry detergent) with one cup of warm water.
+When no more dye transfers to the paper towel, Mix just one fourth teaspoon of dishwashing liquid with one cup of warm water.
 Dip a clean white cloth or paper towel into the solution and blot the stain from the outside edges toward the center.
-Keep moving to a clean area of the cloth until the egg dye no longer transfers to the cloth.
+Keep moving to a clean area of the cloth until the dye no longer transfers to the cloth.

-Next, dip the white cloths into clean water and blot to rinse the solution completely out of the carpet.
+Next, dip a clean white cloth into plain water and blot to rinse the solution completely out of the carpet.
 If you don't rinse, the dish detergent can actually attract soil.
-Allow to air dry completely away from direct heat.
-Vacuum to lift carpet fibers.
+Allow the carpet to air dry completely away from direct heat and then vacuum to lift carpet fibers.